-Finally, let's examine the most generic case in which we have more than two non-parallel forces.
+Finally, let's examine the case in which an object is subject to more than two non-parallel forces.

-Let's assume we have an object that is subject to three forces F1, F2, and F3.
+For example, suppose we have an object that is subject to three forces, F1, F2, and F3.

-First, we need to draw the coordinate axes on our free-body diagram:
+First, we draw the coordinate axes on our free-body diagram: